 Stephen Parnigoni is an editor living and working in Brooklyn, NY.
 A graduate of Bard College and New York University's Tisch School of the Arts, he has edited a range of projects from documentaries, narratives, music videos, and commercials.
 He edits with a focus and passion for crafting together the most compelling imagery with the right tone and feel for the project.

 Noah Therrien is an experienced filmmaker with an eclectic background in documentary and narrative film production.
 He has served as Producer, Cinematographer, Assistant Director, Gaffer and Production Manager for feature films, commercial campaigns, television and short form documentaries.
 Noah oversees the technical producing elements of many SandenWolff projects, while also serving as a cinematographer and lighting technician.
 In that dual role, Noah oversees productions from start to finish with a focus on creative problem-solving and artful producing that enhances the visual storytelling and overall quality of a production while always accounting for the bottom line.

-Kerri Kearse is an Associate Producer/editor living and working in Brooklyn, NY.
+Kerri Kearse is an Associate Producer/Editor based in New York City.
 A graduate from the University of North Carolina-Chapel Hill, she has been awarded grants to produce various multimedia projects over the years.
 She has produced and edited short-form digital content for such organizations as the Museum of Modern Art and UNC-Chapel Hill.
-At SandenWolff, she brings her keen eye for unique images and deeply human narratives to each project she facilitates.
+Apart from managing SandenWolff's social media and digital outreach, she brings her passion for storytelling to each project she facilitates.
 To view her creative portfolio, please visit: www.kerrikearse.com.